harvardartmuseums/api-docs/object.md

 `GET /object/OBJECT_ID` will get the full record of the specified object.

-Response
-Click here to jump to the full list of response fields below.

 Some fields contain numeric values that have special meaning.

 imagepermissionlevel describes the level of image copyright permissions for a record